boytchev/suica/docs/user-guide-events.md

 JS:
 𝑜𝑏𝑗𝑒𝑐𝑡.addEventListener( 𝑒𝑣𝑒𝑛𝑡𝑁𝑎𝑚𝑒, 𝑒𝑣𝑒𝑛𝑡𝐻𝑎𝑛𝑑𝑙𝑒𝑟 );
 ```
 Function.
-Adds an event listener to specific `eventname` that triggers an `eventHandler` function. `eventName` is the case-insensitive name of the event with or without `on-` prefix, thus `mouseMove` and `onMouseMove` are considered the same event.
+Adds an event listener to specific `eventName` that triggers an `eventHandler` function. `eventName` is the case-insensitive name of the event with or without `on-` prefix, thus `mouseMove` and `onMouseMove` are considered the same event.
 Only one event handler per event per object can be set, i.e. setting another event handler will replace the previous one.
 Suica's `addEventListener` mimics to some extent the [DOM](https://developer.mozilla.org/en-US/docs/Web/API/Document_Object_Model)'s [addEventListener](https://developer.mozilla.org/en-US/docs/Web/API/EventTarget/addEventListener) which is used to set event listeners for HTML elements in a web page.

 ```js
 JS: